rrikiliba/cat_proof_alarm_system/README.md

 ## User guide

+First, the user needs to setup the project as detailed above, then place the three powered up devices in the same WAN.
+The camera device should point towards the area covered by the motion detection device, which in turn should be placed near any entry point, such as a door or a window.
+The controller device can be placed anywhere.

+In a real life scenario, more than one pair of camera and motion detector can be connected to the same controller device, to setup a more expanded and comprehensive alarm system.

-To use the alarm, the user needs to connect to the webapp and authenticate using the form, then they can connect to its alarm system to rearm and disarm it, as well as see the real time feed of pictures as they are taken.
+Then, to use the alarm, the user needs to connect to the webapp and authenticate using the form, then they can connect to its alarm system to rearm and disarm it, as well as see the real time feed of pictures as they are taken.

 ## Links